 With the opening of CoolToday Park, the Atlanta Braves reclaimed control of their spring-training operations for the first time since 1997—and in the process created a fan experience that raises the bar for Grapefruit League facilities.

 Featuring a modern design, CoolToday Park tends to be very vertical from the outside but surprisingly light and airy inside.
 Part of this design has to do with the quirks of building in Florida, where you’re never too far off the water line, so the only alternative is to build up.
 Some Florida ballparks, such as the FITTEAM Ballpark of the Palm Beaches, deal with this need to build up with plenty of ramps, sloped berms and gradual approaches to a concourse level.
-At CoolToday Park, the decision was made to divide the ballpark into separate areas, building up from there and asking patron to walk up to a raised concourse level.
+At CoolToday Park, the decision was made to divide the ballpark into separate areas, building up from there and asking patrons to walk up to a raised concourse level.

 Once there, the 360-degree concourse provides a lovely view of the surrounding area (Florida is a pretty flat state, so being up a story-plus provides a great perch).
 An added bonus to the raised and open concourse: It allows in some breezes sorely needed on a hot day.
 The concourses are wide, allowing for easy access throughout the ballpark.
 It never felt terribly busy during Sunday’s sellout debut.